axelarnetwork/arcs/ARCs/ARC-17.md

 **Usage in Token Linking:**

 The same `Channel` must be used for both `register_custom_coin` and `link_coin` transactions.
-This proves the coin deployer's identity since the token ID is derived, in both cases, from the `Channel` and user provided `salt`, and the derived token ID must already exist (e.g. match the token ID from `register_custom_coin`) for token linking to succeed.
+This proves the coin deployer's identity, since the token ID is derived, in both cases, from the `Channel` and the  `salt`.
+The derived token ID must already exist (e.g. match the token ID from `register_custom_coin`) for the token linking to succeed.

 ### Token Address Encoding